GitHub Actions

 Build

-For my sam use-case, I’m using this Action found on Marketplace from TractorZoom, as AWS does not provide any equivalent official GHA yet.
+For my sam use case, I’m using this Action found on the Marketplace from TractorZoom, as AWS does not provide any equivalent official GHA yet.

 1